jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   - returns the difference between the two when the ``wake_time`` is later than the ``sleep_time``
   - raises a `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_ when the ``wake_time`` is earlier than the ``sleep_time``

-It is time to take a break.
+Time to take a break.

 ----